 If you feel that your body is sweating excessively during sleep, then you are suffering from night sweats.
 If night sweats are caused by extreme heat, then you can alleviate them by switching to a lighter duvet.
 Night sweats can happen unexpectedly and you find your sheets are soaked with moisture in just a short period.
 Sometimes this is a symptom of some medical condition, although not all people who experience night sweats are suffering from medical issues.

 Night sweats can be very frustrating.
 However, there are ways to get a good night’s sleep despite having night sweats.
 You can buy a cooling pad, use linen sheets or put a cooler in your room.
 However, the easier and quicker solution that won’t cost you a lot is to simply change your duvet.
 Perhaps, your sweating is caused by the duvet that you are currently using.
 The best duvets for night sweats should be breathable and great at wicking away sweat.

 How to Find the Right Duvet to Stop Night Sweats

 Night sweats can disturb your sleep and may cause fatigue and tiredness throughout the day.
 If you suffer from overheating at night, then you are aware that it can be very unpleasant to wake up with sweat all over your body.
 If you sweat a lot when you sleep, then perhaps you are using an incorrect duvet or pillow.

 If you are experiencing night sweats or hot flushes, then you need a breathable duvet that can minimise the moisture from your sweat.
-Generally, there are two main types of duvet filling: natural filling and synthetic alternative.
+Generally, there are two main types of duvet filling: a natural filling and a synthetic alternative.